-What is most discouraging of all the penalties is that this type of crime is often highly publicized and can ultimately ruins one’s reputation.
+In Florida, the penalties for child molestation are incredibly severe.
+They can include costly fines and the possibility of a lengthy prison sentence.
+However, one of the most discouraging consequences of a conviction, or even accusation, is that this type of crime is often highly publicized and can ruin your reputation.
 The support system you once had may no longer be in place once word gets out.

-That is when it becomes crucial to hire an attorney with particular experience handling serious crimes, including allegations of child molestation.
-Contact us for experienced representation.
+This is why it's crucial to hire an attorney who has experience handling serious sex crimes, including allegations of child molestation.
+Call Hager & Schwartz, P.A. at (954) 840-8713 for a FREE consultation.
+We're available 24/7.

-According to Florida law, an individual who intentionally touches a minor younger than 16 years old in a lewd or lascivious manner—which means sexual or lustful—can be charged with child molestation.
-The touching occurs on the genitals, buttocks, breasts, or clothing covering these areas.
+According to Florida law, an individual who intentionally touches a minor younger than 16 years old in a lewd or lascivious manner—meaning sexually or lustfully—can be charged with child molestation.
+This type of touching can occur on the genitals, buttocks, breasts, or clothing covering these areas.

 The following are the penalties for child molestation in Florida, based on the minor’s age:

-- Child between 12 and younger than 16 years old – If an adult who is at least 18 years of age molests a child who is 12 years old or younger than 16, he/she can be charged with a second-degree felony.
-However, if a person younger than 18 molests a child who is 12 years old or younger than 16, he/she can be charged with a third-degree felony, which carries a maximum five-year prison sentence, a fine no more than $5,000, and sex offender registration for up to five years.
+- Child between the ages of 12 and 16 – If an adult who is at least 18 years of age molests a child who is at least 12 years old, but no older than 16, they can be charged with a second-degree felony.
+However, if a person younger than 18 years old molests a child who is between the ages of 12 and 16, they can be charged with a third-degree felony, which carries a maximum five-year prison sentence, a fine no more than $5,000, and sex offender registration for up to five years.

-When it comes to second- and third-degree felony cases, the court can forego the required minimum prison sentence if the child initiated or willingly participated in the incident, the defendant has a mental disorder that requires specialized treatment, or the defendant must be sentenced as a juvenile offender prior to turning 21 years of age.
+When it comes to second and third-degree felony cases, the court can forego the required minimum prison sentence under certain circumstances – including cases where the child initiated or willingly participated in the incident, the defendant has a mental disorder that requires specialized treatment, or the defendant must be sentenced as a juvenile offender prior to turning 21 years of age.

 Designation as a Sex Offender

-If you are convicted of lewd or lascivious, not only will you be placed on sex offender probation, but you must also register as a sex offender.
-This means you must comply with Florida sex offender registration laws—potentially for the rest of your life.
+If you are convicted of lewd or lascivious molestation under Florida Statute § 800.04 (5) , not only will you be placed on sex offender probation, but you will also be required to register as a sex offender.
+This means you must comply with sex offender registration laws—potentially for the rest of your life.

 Several consequences of sex offender registration include: